How to Prepare for the Oregon Foster Care Home Study

 The physical home inspection is a walk-through of your residence by your certifier against the specific safety standards in OAR 413-200.
 This is a compliance check.
 Either your home meets the standards or it does not.
 Pass rates improve dramatically with preparation.

-The SAFE evaluation is a structured series of interviews — typically two to four sessions — that assess your family's readiness to provide safe, stable, and therapeutic care.
-This is a judgment call based on a standardized framework, and it covers your childhood, your relationship, your parenting philosophy, your motivations for fostering, and your support systems.
+The SAFE evaluation is a structured series of interviews that assesses your family's readiness to provide safe, stable, and therapeutic care.
+The number and format of sessions depend on the certifier and household.
+It covers your childhood, your relationship, your parenting philosophy, your motivations for fostering, and your support systems.
 Certifiers are trained social workers making professional assessments, not interviewers looking to disqualify you.

-The two components are conducted simultaneously in Oregon — your certifier typically does a walkthrough of your home as part of the same appointment cycle as your interviews.
-Failing the home inspection does not end your application; you can remediate and reschedule.
-A significant concern in the SAFE evaluation is more serious and requires direct conversation with your certifier.
+The two components are related but may be scheduled separately.
+Failing the home inspection does not necessarily end your application; you can generally remediate and reschedule.
+A significant concern in the SAFE evaluation requires direct conversation with your certifier.

 The Physical Inspection: OAR 413-200